sandbox-quantum/pqc-fido2-impl/README.md

 2. browser and
 3. server.

 We needed to change all these three entities.
-In our prototype, we use solo2 firmware for `authenticator`, Firefox browser and `java-webauthn-server` from Yubico.
+In our prototype, we use Nitrokey 3 firmware for `authenticator`, Firefox browser and `java-webauthn-server` from Yubico.

 ## Setup